HSzymski/Traveling-Salesman-Problem/README.md

 ![results30](https://user-images.githubusercontent.com/32731885/129105341-644fea54-2a4d-447f-8e59-ed5701a2ac82.png)

 [1] C. Darwin, On the origin of species by means of natural selection, or the preservation of favoured races in the struggle for life.
-London: John Murray, 1869.
+London: John Murray, 1869. <br>
 [2] Mitchell, Melanie, An Introduction to Genetic Algorithms.
 Cambridge, MA: MIT Press.
 ISBN 9780585030944, 1996.